niall-byrne/pib_cli/README.md

 First install [poetry](https://python-poetry.org/) on your host machine:
 - `pip install poetry`

-Then source this script, setup the hostmachine, and you can use the `dev` command on your host:
+Then source this script, setup the extras, and you can use the `dev` command on your host:
 - `source scripts/extras.sh`
 - `pib_setup_hostmachine` (to install the poetry dependencies)
 - `dev --help` (to run the cli outside the container)

+This is most useful for making an IDE like pycharm aware of what's installed in your project.

-It is still recommended to work inside the container, as you'll have access to the full managed python environment, as well as any additional services you are running in containers.
+> It is still recommended to work inside the container, as you'll have access to the full managed python environment,
+> as well as any additional services you are running in containers.

+If you wish to use the cli outside the container for all tasks, [tomll](https://github.com/pelletier/go-toml) and [gitleaks](https://github.com/zricethezav/gitleaks) will also need to be installed, or the [cli.yml](./assets/cli.yml) configuration will need to be customized to remove these commands.
+(Not recommended.)

 ## Development Dependencies